datapunks/datapunks.github.io/index.md

 * $2.40 for a Team Member licence (basic staff account)
 * $35.00 for an Administrative licence (you'll only need one)
 * $3.00 for a PowerBI Pro licence (optional - allows for easy sharing of interactive visualizations)

-For a team of 8, expect around $60/month in licencing costs.

 #### Visualization
 Data's more fun when it's seen.
 We'll make your rebellious internal or public-facing visualizations for $60/hour, $40 if you use us for upkeep.